UEFA coefficient: Men's association coefficient

 UEFA uses this coefficient system to decide which teams gain automatic entry to the league phase and which teams must go through qualifying.
 For instance, the teams who occupy the top four league places in the associations ranked 1 to 4 in UEFA competition, the top three teams of the association ranked 5, the top two teams of the association ranked 6, and the champions in the associations ranked 7 to 10 gain automatic entry into the league phase for the following season's Champions League competition.

 Current ranking

-The ranking below takes into account of each association's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season underway.
-The final ranking at the end of the 2025–26 season will be used to determine the minimum number of places for each association in the 2027–28 UEFA club competitions.
+The ranking below takes into account each association's performance in European competitions from 2022–23 to 2026–27, with the 2026–27 season underway.
+The final ranking at the end of the 2026–27 season will be used to determine the minimum number of places for each association in the 2028–29 UEFA club competitions.

-The two highest annual coefficients from the 2023–24 season and onward are used to determine two additional European Performance Spots (one per association) in the Champions League for the next season.
+From the 2023–24 season and onward, the two highest annual coefficients are used to determine two additional European Performance Spots (one per association) in the Champions League for the next season.
 These associations are highlighted in bold; prior to the 2023–24 season only the leading association was highlighted.

-As of 6 November 2025, the coefficients are as follows:
+As of 17 September 2026, the coefficients are as follows: